Rebuilding the Pipeline: Supply and Demand in the Skilled TradesSeptember 9, 2022

 What Is a Skilled Trade?

 There is no definitive list of skilled trades, but they share some characteristics.
-All skilled trades rely on a set of proficiencies learned over time, not just routine labor.
+All skilled trades rely on a set of technical proficiencies learned over time.
 For entry, candidates generally need some post-high school training or licensure, but not a bachelor’s degree.

 If you’d like to know more about apprenticeship opportunities please visit the ATD website for information on local programs.